petebachant/UNH-RVAT-2D-OpenFOAM/README.md

 Note that this simulation has not been verified or validated.

-Thanks to Boloar from the cfd-online forums for providing a nice example case to modify.

 Python scripts
 --------------
 There are some Python scripts included to perform various tasks: